-Annual average PDSI for each model and for all calculations (PDSI-ALL, PDSI-PRE, PDSI-ET) at the end of the 21st century (2080-2099) is shown in Figures 4-6.
-Multi-model means for these same quantities are in Figure 7; cross hatching indicates areas where the multi-model mean PDSI anomalies exceed -1or +1 and where at least 12 of the 15 models also exceed these thresholds.
-The PDSI-ALL projection (Figure 7a) indicates substantial and robust drying over much of North America, the Amazon Basin, southern Africa, the Mediterranean, Europe, southeast China, and parts of Australia.
-Robust wetting occurs primarily at high latitudes in the Northern Hemisphere and east Africa.
-Areas of drying in PDSI-ALL generally overlap declines in EF (Figure 1f), further supporting the use of PDSI as a measure of surface moisture availability.
-When precipitation effects are isolated (PDSI-PRE, Figure 7b), the resulting pattern closely mirrors the changes in precipitation (Figure 1c), with substantially reduced drying in many regions relative to PDSI-ALL, especially in the mid-latitudes.
-These results clearly indicate that, while the global pattern of hydroclimatic change is organized around the centers of suppressed and enhanced precipitation, precipitation changes alone cannot explain the full magnitude or spatial extent of drying documented by the complete PDSI accounting.
-Maps of PDSI-ET (Figure 7c) demonstrate that this additional drying is the result of increased PET.
-Changes in PDSI-ET show nearly uniform drying of all land areas, an expected consequence of the more widespread and uniform nature of changes in surface net radiation (Figure 1a) and VPD (Figure 1d) compared to precipitation (Figure 1c).
-When surface net radiation and vapor deficit contributions to the drying are individually separated (Figure 8), it is clear that the relative impact of increases in the VPD is substantially larger than the effect of surface net radiation, especially in the Northern Hemisphere.
+Annual average PDSI and SPEI values for each model and for all calculations (ALL, PRE, PET) at the end of the twenty-first century (2080-2099) are shown in Figs. 5, 6, 7, 8, 9 and 10.
+Multi-model means for these same quantities are in Fig. 11; cross hatching indicates areas where the multi-model mean PDSI anomalies exceed -1 or +1 or where multi-model mean SPEI values exceed -0.5 or +0.5 (PDSI and SPEI are qualitatively similar, but use different scalings), and where at least 12 of the 15 models also exceed these thresholds.
+The PDSI-ALL and SPEI-ALL projections (Fig. 11a, b) indicate substantial and robust drying over much of North America, the Amazon Basin, southern Africa, the Mediterranean, Europe, southeast China, and parts of Australia.
+Wetting occurs primarily at high latitudes in the Northern Hemisphere and east Africa, although these changes are more consistent across models (cross-hatching) in the PDSI calculations than SPEI.
+Areas of drying in PDSI-ALL and SPEI-ALL generally overlap regions with declining EF (Fig. 4f), further supporting the use of PDSI and SPEI as measures of surface moisture availability.
+When precipitation effects are isolated (PDSI-PRE and SPEI-PRE, Fig. 11c, d), the resulting pattern closely mirrors the changes in precipitation (Fig. 4c), with substantially reduced drying in many regions relative to PDSI-ALL and SPEI-ALL, especially in the mid-latitudes.
+These results clearly indicate that, while the global pattern of hydroclimatic change is organized around the centers of suppressed and enhanced precipitation, precipitation changes alone cannot explain the full magnitude or spatial extent of drying documented by the complete PDSI and SPEI accountings, or seen in the multi-model mean EF changes.
+Maps of PDSI-PET and SPEI-PET (Fig. 11e, f) demonstrate that this additional drying is the result of increased PET.
+Changes in PDSI-PET and SPEI-PET show nearly uniform drying of all land areas, an expected consequence of the more widespread and uniform nature of changes in surface net radiation (Fig. 4a) and VPD